LENDLEASE AUSTRALIA TAX DISCLOSURE INFORMATION – 2015

 Lendlease Trust is not subject to income tax under current Australian income tax law.
 It is the unitholders who receive distributions from the Lendlease Trust who pay tax on the Lendlease Trust earnings.

-ATO DISCLOSUREIn December 2016, the ATO will publish the total income, taxable income and tax payable for FY15 for all public Australian companies with income in excess of $100m.
+ATO DISCLOSUREIn December 2016, the ATO published the total income, taxable income and tax payable for FY15 for all public Australian companies with income in excess of $100m.
 This is a recurring annual disclosure and the second time this information has been publicly disclosed.2

 This information is published on the Australian Government Data website.

-Lendlease Corporation Limited’s3 total income, taxable income and tax payable for FY15 will be published on this website.
+Lendlease Corporation Limited’s3 total income, taxable income and tax payable for FY15 is published on this website.

 How much tax will the website show Lendlease paid in FY15?While Lendlease pays a significant amount of tax each year, the data disclosed by the ATO will only reflect corporate income tax.
 No corporate income tax was paid by Lendlease in Australia in FY15.